privoit/emr-hail/packer/readme.md

 ### Builds

-The build directory contains variable definitions that are used as arguments to the primary build JSON, [amazon-linux.json](amazon-linux.json).
+The `builds` directory contains variable definitions that are used as arguments to the primary build JSON, [amazon-linux.json](amazon-linux.json).

 Target VPCs, which may exist in remote accounts, are broken out into individual files under `builds/vpcs`.
 There is an example VPC var file in the repository.
-After adjusting the settings there you will need to update the path to that file in the [hail-ami.yml](../hail-ami.yml) CloudFormation for the appropriate CodeBuild project.
+Note that after any adjustments to the settings or files in `builds/vpcs` you will need to update the path to that file in the [hail-ami.yml](../hail-ami.yml) CloudFormation template for the appropriate CodeBuild project.

 ### CodeBuild

-AWS CodeBuild can be leveraged create AMIs in your local account.
+The `codebuild` directory contains configuration items related to AWS CodeBuild, which executes the Packer build process to build the custom AMIs.
 The [buildspec.yml](codebuild/buildspec.yml) file contains instructions for Packer installation and invocation via AWS CodeBuild.
 See [the Hail AMI markdown](docs/hail-ami.md) for more details.

 ### Scripts

-The `scripts` directory contains bash scripts supporting the build components, Eg - VEP, Hail, supporting python packages, etc.  These scripts may be referenced from [amazon-linux.json](amazon-linux.json).
+The `scripts` directory contains bash scripts supporting the build components (VEP, Hail, supporting python packages, etc.).
+These scripts may be referenced from [amazon-linux.json](amazon-linux.json).
 Scripts in this directory are linted with [ShellCheck](https://github.com/koalaman/shellcheck).

 ## CLI Building